ms-id-standards/MSIdentityStandardsExplainers/PasskeyEndpointsWellKnownUrl/explainer.md

 ### Example

-For the Relying Party `https://example.com`, the well-known URL would be `https://example.com/.well-known/passkey-endpoints` with a response of:
+For the Relying Party `https://example.com`, the well-known URI would be `https://example.com/.well-known/passkey-endpoints` with a response of:

 ```http
 HTTP/1.1 200 OK